 - Phone: (887) 322-8228

 Important: You never need to provide a credit card number to obtain your free credit report.
 Websites that ask for your credit card number may bill you for your report.

 Low and moderate-income workers in Wisconsin may be eligible for thousands of dollars of additional income at tax time.
 For many families, the federal Earned Income Tax Credit (EITC), together with the state Earned Income Credit, can bring in anywhere from a few dollars to more than $8,000, depending on household income and size.
 Both credits specifically target employed households, and are intended to supplement earnings from work.
 Workers can receive the credits even if their incomes are too low to pay any income taxes.
-See the Earned Income Tax Credit brochure for general guidelines on tax credits for which you may be eligible.
+See the Earned Income Tax Credit brochure in English or Spanish for general guidelines on tax credits for which you may be eligible.

 To help eligible households learn about the credits, UW-Extension has developed a website providing detailed information—including information on eligibility and benefits, links to tax forms, and more.
 The website can be found at https://fyi.extension.wisc.edu/eitc/

 New financial education programs, now available for Washington County residents!!